On this page you'll find full dimensions and load capacity details for the Ford Transit Custom medium van.

 |Maximum load volume (cu m)||6.0||7.2||6.8||8.3|

-The load-through bulkhead - fitted as standard - increases the maximum load length on L1 models to 3,085mm and 3,452mm on L2 models.
+The load-through bulkhead - fitted as standard - increases the maximum load length on L1 models to 3,037mm and 3,404mm on L2 models.
 This is only suitable for skinny items such as pipes and planks, though.

 Ford sells the Transit Custom in a wide range of gross vehicle weights (GVW, what Ford also calls gross vehicle mass or GVM), so make sure you know exactly what you're buying and whether it's suitable for the amount of payload you will be carrying.

-GVW is the total weight of the vehicle with everything on board - exceed this, and you're breaking the law.
+GVW is the total weight of the vehicle with everything on board including the people - exceed this, and you're breaking the law.